Nursing home residents and staff celebrate 'significant improvements' after inspection

 The home, run by Sanctuary Care, offers accommodation for up to 50 people but in January had 35 residents.

-The home will be celebrating its results today with a St David's Day-themed party with live music from Shirley Bassey tribute act Liza Baker.
+The home celebrated its results last week with a St David's Day-themed party with live music from Shirley Bassey tribute act Liza Baker.

 Comments